Bon Air station

 Bon Air is a station on the Overbrook branch of the Pittsburgh Regional Transit's light rail network.
 It is located in the Bon Air neighborhood of Pittsburgh.
 Bon Air is a high-level handicap-accessible station that exits into Bon Air from a valley below Roseton Avenue.
 The station is designed as the primary transit access for residents of this small neighborhood of single-family homes where bus service is limited.

 History

-Bon Air was opened in 2004, one of eight new platform-equipped stations which replaced 33 streetcar-style stops along the Overbrook branch.
+Bon Air station opened on June 2, 2004, one of eight new platform-equipped stations which replaced 33 streetcar-style stops along the Overbrook branch.